The changes have:

 - Simplified the layout of the city centre;

-- Make the key traffic movement from Anchor Road/Park Street to Baldwin Street more direct;
+- Made the key traffic movement from Anchor Road/Park Street to Baldwin Street more direct;

-- Reduce the overall number of traffic movements through the centre, enabling it to draw traffic from other congested routes when necessary, relieving pressure on the city network;
+- Reduced the overall number of traffic movements through the centre, enabling it to draw traffic from other congested routes when necessary, relieving pressure on the city network;

-- Create simplified, largely segregated routes for buses, pedestrians and cyclists.
+- Created simplified, largely segregated routes for buses, pedestrians and cyclists.

-The current city centre layout with the scissors junction and circulatory system can lead to excessive congestion.
-The city centre is prone to locking up when incidents occur or traffic volumes become heavy.
-Traffic problems in city centre can have a major impact on other parts of the city and can lead to widespread congestion.
+The previous city centre layout with the scissors junction and circulatory system meant that the city centre was prone to locking up when incidents occurred or when traffic volumes become heavy.
+This caused traffic problems in other parts of the city and led to widespread congestion.

 Bristol City Council have also reported that the city centre changes have also cut journey times for motorists travelling through the city centre.

 Traveling from the end of the M32 motorway to Anchor Road used to take 13 minutes in the morning peak.
 This journey now only takes six minutes.
 The same journey is quicker in the evening peak too, it used to take 12 minutes and now takes seven minutes.

 The time savings are as a result of our changes to the layout of the city centre which reduced congestion by simplifying traffic movements.
 The changes have also meant that traffic no longer comes to a standstill in the centre when incidents occur or when traffic volumes become heavy and that Bristol’s wider road network can cope better if traffic is bad in the city’s central area.